andrew/ultimate-awesome/README.md

 - [awesome-semantic-understanding-for-aerial-scene](https://github.com/tzxiang/awesome-semantic-understanding-for-aerial-scene) - A curated list of awesome resources for semantic understanding of aerial scene.
 - [awesome-seeds](https://github.com/88250/awesome-seeds) - 🌱 发现新鲜有趣的小型开源项目，欢迎投稿！.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
+- [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
+- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
-- [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
-- [awesome-web-hosting-2026](https://github.com/isoumyadey/awesome-web-hosting-2026) - The Ultimate Guide to Free Cloud Hosting.
-Compare 100+ Free Tier vs Paid platforms: Vercel, Netlify, Heroku, AWS, & VPS.
-Deploy Node.js, Python, Docker, Databases (SQL/NoSQL), & AI Models for free.
 - [awesome-bioinformatics-education](https://github.com/lskatz/awesome-bioinformatics-education) - Resources for bioinformatics education.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.